Skip to content

 Overview

-The AMI REST server is used for providing information about the AMI session and the VM it's running in.
+The 3forge REST server is used for providing information about the 3forge session and the VM it's running in.

 Generally, the REST endpoints are in two categories:

-2. Querying the AMI Center.
-This involves sending commands into the center and requires authentication.
+• This involves sending commands into the Center and requires authentication.

 The default endpoint of the REST server is attributed to the web server's own ports followed by the REST query.
 For example: "localhost:33332/3forge_rest/stats".

-To configure your AMI session's REST Server API, see the following full list of properties.
+To configure your 3forge session's REST Server API, see the following full list of properties.
 Otherwise, for a minimal configuration see the setup below.

 Setup

-The default configuration for the AMI REST Server API as shipped in default.properties looks similar to this:
+The default configuration for the 3forge REST Server API as shipped in default.properties looks similar to this:

 1